cado-security/product-help/docs/cado/discovery-import/cado-host/artifacts.md

 sidebar_position: 3
 ---

-# What Artifacts Are Collected by Cado Host
+# What Artifacts Are Collected by / Forensic Acquisition and Investigation Host

-Cado Host collects a variety of artifacts by default, depending on the operating system.
+/ Forensic Acquisition and Investigation Host collects a variety of artifacts by default, depending on the operating system.
 You can also use custom collections to gather specific files.
-Additionally, you can configure extra files and folders to be collected by using the `--additional_files` parameter when running Cado Host.
+Additionally, you can configure extra files and folders to be collected by using the `--additional_files` parameter when running / Forensic Acquisition and Investigation Host.
 For more details, see the **[Command Line Parameters](cli)** documentation.

 ### Volatile Data

-Cado Host collects the following volatile data available at the time of execution:
+/ Forensic Acquisition and Investigation Host collects the following volatile data available at the time of execution:
 - Information about running processes.
 - Memory of running processes on a per-process basis *(Note: Memory collection on Windows is disabled by default.
 [See Command Line Parameters](cli) for more details.)*
 - Netstat data of active network connections.